Maintenance Maintenance — Can I Shock Pool in Morning? Best Timing & Step Guide

 2. Calculate your shock level - Determine your target shock level based on your CYA reading.
 For CYA of 30ppm, aim for 12ppm FC.
 For 40ppm CYA, target 16ppm FC.
 For 50ppm CYA, target 20ppm FC.

 3. Adjust pH if necessary - If pH is above 7.6, add muriatic acid to bring it down to 7.4-7.6.
-High pH reduces chlorine effectiveness significantly.
+High pH reduces chlorine effectiveness, though in a stabilized (CYA) pool the effect is modest.

-4. Choose liquid chlorine over granular shock - Morning shocking requires liquid chlorine (sodium hypochlorite) because it works faster and won't increase your CYA levels like cal-hypo shock products.
+4. Choose liquid chlorine over granular shock - Morning shocking requires liquid chlorine (sodium hypochlorite) because it works quickly and adds no calcium or CYA.
+(Cal-hypo adds calcium, not CYA — dichlor is the shock that raises CYA.)

 6. Add chlorine with pump running - Pour liquid chlorine slowly around the pool perimeter while your circulation pump runs.
 Never add all chlorine in one spot.